Attitude (heraldry): Displayed

 A bird displayed is shown affronté with its head turned to dexter and wings spread to the sides to fill the area of the field.
 This position is presumed of the eagle, and the symbolic use of eagles in this position was well established even before the development of heraldry, going back to Charlemagne.

 Overt

 A bird overt ("open") or disclosed has wings open and pointing downward.

 Close

 Close ("closed"), the bird's equivalent of statant, is shown in profile and at rest with its feet flat on the ground and its wings folded at its sides.
 Trussed is the term used for domestic or game birds, implying the bird is tied up or caught in a net respectively, and is not applied to predator birds like the eagle and hawk.
-Perched is overt while sitting atop a charge.
+Perched is close while sitting atop a charge.

 If a bird's attitude is not blazoned, it is assumed to be close; the exception is the eagle, whose default attitude is displayed.